 - Favourite family meals/recipes, and everyone’s favourite restaurants.

 - The last time I called… use this one for friends and relatives who live further away, to make sure you don’t go too long without checking in.
 Or adapt it to ‘last time I emailed’!

-- Family date night ideas/ ideas for places to take the kids.
+- Date night ideas/ ideas for places to take the kids.
+Self explanatory really!